 In most cases, the credit card company will rely on the legal basis that you can't use bankruptcy to eliminate debts obtained through fraud, misrepresentation, or false pretenses.
 The credit card company will need to prove that you had no intention of paying back the debt when you incurred the new charges.

 If you use your credit card to purchase expensive luxury items shortly before filing for bankruptcy, you can expect the credit card company to contest the discharge of the debt in bankruptcy court.
-Incurring more than $725 of total debt from a single creditor for the purchase of luxury goods or services within the 90 days preceding your bankruptcy filing is presumed to be fraudulent and the debt is nondischargeable (as of April 1, 2019; $675 for cases filed between April 1, 2016, and March 31, 2019).
+Incurring more than $800 of total debt from a single creditor for the purchase of luxury goods or services within the 90 days preceding your bankruptcy filing is presumed to be fraudulent and the debt is nondischargeable (for cases filed between April 1, 2022, and March 31, 2025).
 (11 U.S.C. § 523(a)(2)(C)(i)(l).)

 The credit card company will have to file an adversary proceeding (lawsuit); however, since the debt is presumed fraudulent and nondischargeable, it won't have the burden of proving fraud.
 Instead, you'll have to rebut the presumption of fraud by proving to the court that you didn't commit fraud and that the debt should be discharged.